 It is critical the scheme is merged seamlessly with the GPSS, and the transition is handled with care and progresses in a supportive and transparent manner.
-Recognition should be given to the investment and contribution the scheme has made to the safe disposal of agri-chemicals and their containers and drums and also to ensure the existing scheme stakeholders are brought along on the journey and any of their concerns are adequately dealt with.
+Recognition should be given to the investment and contribution the scheme has made to the safe disposal of agri-chemicals and their containers and drums.
+Also, to ensure the existing scheme stakeholders are brought along on the journey and any of their concerns are adequately dealt with.

-Factors considered when transitioning the agri-chemical scheme
+Factors considered when transitioning the agri-chemical scheme been accredited as a voluntary product stewardship scheme since 2006, accreditation that expires in 2024